nathanielgrossman/18a58t9c-backend/README.md

 # minilab
-Lambda to receive image data, convert to .png and .webp, and save to s3.
+Lambda to receive image data, convert to .jpg and .webp, compress, and save to s3.